scottbrumley/opendxl-cookbook/Readme.md

 http://127.0.0.1:5000/tie/somemd5hash/somesha1hash

-You can also do both and MD5 and SHA1 hash
+You can also search with both and MD5 and SHA1 hash

 ## Phoenix the Environment
 If you want to burn the whole things to the ground just use this command.